Teriyaki Pork Chops

 Instructions

-- Add 1 cup teriyaki sauce, 1 ½ teaspoons freshly cracked black pepper, and ½ tsp garlic powder to small bowl.
-Whisk until combined.
+- Add 1 cup teriyaki sauce, 1 ½ teaspoons freshly cracked black pepper, and ½ teaspoon garlic powder to small mixing bowl.
+Whisk ingredients together until fully incorporated.
 Reserve ½ cup for cooking.

 Recipe costs provided are approximate.
 Actual cost per recipe & serving will vary by location, store, brand, etc. Approximate cost shown does not include costs for any optional ingredients.